Martin Smith (documentarian): Career

+In 2020, with his wife Marcela Gaviria, Smith produced, wrote and directed "The Virus: What Went Wrong?" for FRONTLINE.

 Personal life

 After living in New York City for many years with his wife and producing partner Marcela Gaviria of Bogotá, Colombia and raising a family, they moved to the Western Catskills area of New York State.
 He has five children and six grandchildren.